Shiny White Suburban

 The song is on repeat, but she lets it play.

-Sadly, the white woman can’t smoke weed these days since it causes panic attacks.
+Unfortunately, the white woman can’t smoke weed anymore because it causes panic attacks.
 But she used to!
-The thought of puffing a fat joint causes the planet between her legs to spin, slow revolutions that radiate big heat.
-A memory swirls to the surface like smoke, the first time she kissed a woman, her mouth whiskey-warm, hair skunked by the blunt they’d just shared.
+The thought of puffing a big fat joint causes the pink planet between her legs to spin, slow revolutions radiating heat.
+A memory swirls to the surface - the first time she kissed a woman, their breath hot with whiskey, their hair skunked by a blunt they’d shared.
 Dre was playing in the background, she remembers.
-The other woman had been watching her crip walk before she pulled her close, by the belt.
+The other woman had been watching her Crip Walk before she pulled her close, by the belt.

-The white woman brakes to turn into the new school, shifts into park, and texts her daughter that she’s arrived.
-She sits in a line of trucks and SUVs, half of them displaying red stickers on rear windows and back bumpers.
-She groans, but decides on optimism.
+The white woman slows to turn into the new school, shifts into park, and texts her daughter that she’s arrived.
+She sits in a line of trucks and SUVs, half of them displaying MAGA stickers on rear windows.
+A black Ford directly in front of her has a mounted flag of Trump holding a rocket launcher, his exposed arms ripped even though everyone knows he’s got flapjacks.
+The white woman directs her mind away from the absurdity and chooses positivity.
 Just last week, when picking up her daughter after her first day, she could see the relief on her face when she climbed into the passenger seat.
-“It’s weird,” her daughter said, looking out the window at students streaming out the front doors.
-“I’m not even a little scared.”
+“It’s weird,” her daughter said, watching the students stream out the front doors.
+“I’m not even scared.”

 It was an offhand observation, but the white woman felt it like a stab to the heart.
-The faces of her daughter’s friends, stuck at the public school, spun like numbers on a roulette wheel.
-She prayed to God that none of them get hurt - because what else but pray could the white woman do?
+The faces of her daughter’s friends, still at the public middle school, spun like numbers on a roulette wheel.
+She prayed to God that none of them get hurt, because at this point, what else but pray could the white woman do?

 Groundhog

-The groundhog did hundreds in damage before I got fed up and bought a trap to rehome it.
-But after taking to Facebook to ask whether melon outperformed apple as bait, a group of concerned citizens drowned out my question with a remonstrative chorus of how rehoming the rodent was an act of colonialism.
+The groundhog did hundreds of dollars in damage before I got fed up and bought a trap to rehome it, but after taking to Facebook to ask whether melon outperformed apple as bait, a group of concerned citizens drowned out my question with a remonstrative chorus of how rehoming the rodent was an act of settler colonialism.

-Displacing the groundhog would guarantee its demise, I was warned.
+Displacing the groundhog would guarantee its demise, I was told.
 Released within two acres of an already-established groundhog, it would be forced to fight for territory or starve.
 Wasn’t the land behind my house its rightful home, as much as it was mine?
 Did I want the blood of an innocent animal on my hands?
+Just so I could be a little more comfortable?

 I did not.